Conor-King/Glass_Project/README.md

 # Distributed Ledger
 At the heart of a blockchain network is a distributed ledger that records all the transactions that take place on the network.
 The information recorded to a blockchain is append-only, using cryptographic techniques that guarantee that once a transaction has been added to the ledger it cannot be modified.
-It’s why blockchains are sometimes described as systems of proof.
+It’s why blockchains are sometimes described as systems of proof

 # Smart Contracts
 To support the consistent update of information — and to enable a whole host of ledger functions (transacting, querying, etc) — a blockchain network uses smart contracts to provide controlled access to the ledger. smart contracts  to interact with the channel ledger.
 Smart contracts contain the business logic that governs assets on the blockchain ledger.
 Applications run by members of the network can invoke smart contracts to create assets on the ledger, as well as change and transfer those assets.
 Applications also query smart contracts to read data on the ledger.
 Hyperledger Fabric users often use the terms smart contract and chaincode interchangeably.
 Chaincode can be implemented in several programming languages.
-Currently, Go, Node.js, and Java chaincode are supported. .
+Currently, Go, Node.js, and Java chaincode are supported.
 In general, a smart contract defines the transaction logic that controls the lifecycle of a business object contained in the world state.
 It is then packaged into a chaincode which is then deployed to a blockchain network.
 Think of smart contracts as governing transactions, whereas chaincode governs how smart contracts are packaged for deployment.

 # Consensus
 The process of keeping the ledger transactions synchronized across the network — to ensure that ledgers update only when transactions are approved by the appropriate participants, and that when ledgers do update, they update with the same transactions in the same order — is called consensus Transactions must be written to the ledger in the order in which they occur.
 For this to happen, the order of transactions must be established and a method for rejecting bad transactions that have been inserted into the ledger in error (or maliciously) must be put into place.
 Hyperledger Fabric has been designed to allow network starters to choose a consensus mechanism that best represents the relationships that exist between participants.

 # Hyperledger Fabric
-Like other blockchain technologies, it has a ledger, uses smart contracts, and is a system by which participants manage their transactions  .
-Where Hyperledger Fabric breaks from some other blockchain systems is that it is private and permissioned.
+Like other blockchain technologies, it has a ledger, uses smart contracts, and is a system by which participants manage their transactions.Where Hyperledger Fabric breaks from some other blockchain systems is that it is private and permissioned.
-Design Features:
+#### Design Features:

 Assets
 exchange tangible and intangible assets